etdr/supplemental-wd-materials/goldposts.md

 Describe the process of creating new elements and attaching them to the page using JavaScript.

 What are the two arguments we can provide when calling the `fetch` function?
+(Bonus: under what circumstances can we omit the second argument completely?)